getsentry/sentry-kotlin-multiplatform/sentry-samples/README.md

 Run configurations are automatically set through Android Studio.
 Further configurations are generally not needed.

 ## Troubleshooting
-> iOS app configuration is not working / shows an error
+> iOS app run configuration in Android Studio is not working / shows an error

-Reimporting the `.xcodeproj` or `.xcworkspace` in configurations depending on whether you run the SPM or Cocoapods sample usually works.
+Reimporting the `.xcodeproj` or `.xcworkspace` in run configurations depending on whether you run the SPM or Cocoapods sample usually fixes the problem.
 It should automatically reload the project scheme and configuration.

 > WARNING: CocoaPods requires your terminal to be using UTF-8 encoding.
 Consider adding the following to ~/.profile: